team-cloudchaser/appat/README.md

 ## FAQ
 ### Can the reference implementation be used for all HTTP-based requests?
 Most, but not all. gRPC and `GET` requests with bodies are examples that cannot be tunneled via Appat or any other browser dialers.
 However, we encourage any project to build a headless dialer contemplating this.

+### Are the relayed connections fully duplex?
+Depending on the actual runtime used with the dialer.
+If in a browser, none of the current browser supports fully duplex connections.
+If in headless runtimes like Deno however, it is fully duplex.